 The Homeowner's Role

 As a resident of a rural or forested area you play a key role in wildfire protection.
 You are responsible for protecting your buildings and property.
-Your role is key in areas of interface between wild land and what is called the "urban interface," where homes, businesses and open or forested lands come together.
+Your role is key in areas of interface between where homes, businesses and open or forested lands come together.

 1. Keep a buffer zone, or defensible space, around your home of at least 30 feet.
 This defensible space is created by clearing flammable materials away from your home and outbuildings.
 Defensible space not only helps protect your home in the critical minutes it takes a fire to pass, but it also gives firefighters an area to work in.
 During a large-scale fire when many homes are at risk, fire fighters must focus on homes they can safely defend.
 Make yours one of them!

 2. Landscape around your home with fire resistant material and plants.
 A green lawn or a rock garden are good fuel breaks.
 Stone, brick or masonry walls, free of vegetation, are good fire barriers.
 Ask your favorite home and garden center about which varieties of plants possess fire resistant traits that can be used in your home's landscaping.
 Some examples of fire resistant ground covers are: lily-of-the-valley, periwinkle, bugleweed, and Japanese spurge.
 Native bearberry and lilac are examples of fire resistant shrubbery.

 3. Trees within the 30 foot defensible space should have all branches removed up to a height of about 7 feet.
 Keep trees pruned, and space them so their crowns are at least 10 or more feet apart.

 4. Keep your grass well-watered and cut low, especially during times of high fire danger.

 5. Store items that could easily catch fire at least 30 feet away from any structure.
 These items include stacks of fire wood, brush piles, and other flammable materials.